gmrandazzo/DeepMatrixInversion/README.md

 Installation
 ============

-To install the DeepMatrixInversion repository, you can choose between using poetry or pipx Below are the instructions for both methods.
+To install the DeepMatrixInversion repository, you can choose between using poetry, pip or pipx Below are the instructions for both methods.

 #### Poetry